Inference for high-dimensional instrumental variables regression: Introduction

 \subsection{Our contributions}

-Our primary contribution is to develop methods for conducting statistical inference for the low-dimensional components~$\rbj$ of a high-dimensional regression vector~$\rb$ despite endogeneity of the respective regressors.
-We present a novel adaptation of the one-step update and high-level conditions under which the updated estimator yields asymptotic pivots for the~$\rbj$.
+Our primary contribution is to develop a method with which to conduct statistical inference for the components~$\rbj$, $j=1,\dots,\px$ of a high-dimensional regression vector~$\rb$ despite endogeneity of the respective regressors.
+We develop a novel adaptation of the one-step update and high-level conditions under which the updated estimator yields asymptotically Gaussian pivots for each~$\rbj$.
+Our rigorous demonstration of conditions under which such inference is possible in the doubly high-dimensional setting differentiates the present paper from similar works such as \cite{BCH11}, who develop inferential methods for IV models with high-dimensional instruments and low-dimensional endogenous regressors, and \cite{Zhu15}, who work under a doubly high-dimensional regime but focus primarily on bounding the error of a two-stage Lasso estimator such as that of Section~\ref{estimation}.

 A related contribution concerns sparse inverse covariance matrix estimation.
 The updated estimator~$\rbdb$ depends on an estimate of the inverse covariance matrix~$\rT$ of the conditional means~$\E[\dx_i|\dz_i]$.
 However, we do not observe these conditional means directly, and must base our estimate of~$\rT$ on the predictions~$\hat\E[\dx_i|\dz_i]$.
-We use essentially the CLIME estimator~$\rTh$ of~\cite{CLL11} but must do additional, novel work to account for the prediction step in deriving probabilistic guarantees for the estimator's performance.
+For this, we use a modifcation of the the CLIME estimator~$\rTh$ of~\cite{CLL11}.
+Our paper is the first one to use such an estimator in the context of instrumental variable selection, and we do novel work to account for the prediction step in deriving probabilistic guarantees for the estimator's performance.

-A third contribution is to show that the updated second-stage Lasso estimator studied in Chapter~\ref{estimation} satisfies the high-level conditions cited above and therefore supports inference for the~$\rbdbj$.
+Another contribution is to show that the updated second-stage Lasso estimator studied in Section~\ref{estimation} satisfies the high-level conditions in Section \ref{inference} and therefore supports inference for the~$\rbdbj$.
 To show as much, we develop probabilistic bounds for the second-stage~$\ell_1$ estimation error, and we use these bounds to show asymptotic negligibility of the four remainder terms described in the previous section.
 We also demonstrate the feasibility of the compatibility condition in the second-stage regression, thereby justifying the practical use of the second-stage rates.

-Though our estimator is not a generalized method of moments (GMM) estimator \cite{H82}, we suspect that efficiency results require prediction of the conditional means of the endogenous variables given the instrumental variables.
-Much of the present work is devoted to accounting for the prediction error when both the first- and second- stage regression models are high-dimensional.
-This contrasts with the methods of \cite{GT14, neykov15}, who do not account for the need to predict the optimal instruments \cite{A74, A77, IDN03, N90a}.